 Note 3.
-Application of new and revised IFRS as issued by the IASB
+Application of new and revised IFRS as issued by the IASB a.
+Amendments to IFRSs and the new interpretation that are mandatorily effective for the current year

-Effective Date New, Revised or Amended Standards and Interpretations Announced by IASB Amendments to References to the Conceptual Framework in IFRS Standards January 1, 2020 Amendments to IFRS 3 "Definition of a Business" January 1, 2020 Amendments to IFRS 9, IAS39 and IFRS7 "Interest Rate Benchmark Reform" January 1, 2020 Amendments to IAS 1 and IAS 8 "Definition of Material" January 1, 2020 Amendment to IFRS 16, "Covid-19-Related Rent Concessions" June 1, 2020 b.
+New, Revised or Amended Standards and Interpretations Effective Date Announced by IASB Amendments to References to the Conceptual Framework in IFRS Standards January 1, 2020 Amendments to IFRS 3 "Definition of a Business" January 1, 2020 Amendments to IFRS 9, IAS39 and IFRS7 "Interest Rate January 1, 2020 Benchmark Reform" Amendments to IAS 1 and IAS 8 "Definition of Material" January 1, 2020 Amendment to IFRS 16, "Covid-19-Related Rent Concessions" June 1, 2020 b.
 New and revised standards, amendments and interpretations in issue but not yet effective